abdes/asap_app_imgui/doc/03-documentation/index.rst

    sphinx-doc

-:doc:`Documentation <sphinx-doc>`
+:doc:`Sphinx <sphinx-doc>`
 ---------------------------------
-*if you are, and you should be, writing API documentation in your own code or adding more parts to the user manual of this project, you should read this part.
+*if you are maintaining parts in the user manual of this project, you should read this document.
-It will help you understand how this User Manual is maintained and transformed into the final HTML output*
+It will help you understand how this User Manual is written and transformed into the final HTML output*